alejobh/gap-challenge-v1/README.md

 php artisan migrate --seed
 ```

-And now that you had every dependency installed and the database prepared, you can now run the project
+And now that you had every dependency installed and the database prepared, you can now run the project :D

 ```
 php artisan serve
 ```

-Then you have to run npm install && npm run dev in order to install the javascript dependencies

 ## Running the tests